-The purpose of this Request for Proposal (RFP) is to solicit proposals that will enable the Department of Human Services (Agency) to select the most qualified contractor to perform Member Services functions and other related activities for the Iowa Medicaid and hawk-i programs, as well as support related to assisting Iowans in their application for health care coverage and providing Level 1 Help Desk support to eligibility workers for the integrated eligibility system (ELIAS).
+The purpose of this Request for Proposal (RFP) is to solicit proposals that will enable the Department of Human Services (Agency) to select the most qualified contractor to perform Member Services functions and other related activities for the Iowa Medicaid and hawk-i programs, as well as support related to assisting Iowans in their application for health care coverage and providing Level 1 Help Desk support for the integrated eligibility system (ELIAS).

 Duration of Contract.